paytabscom/paytabs-opencart/README.md

 # paytabs-opencart3.x
-The official OpenCart v3 Plugin for PayTabs.
+The official **OpenCart 3** Plugin for PayTabs.

+## Install
+Upload the content of this repo to the root folder of your OpenCart's website